framps/raspiBackup/README.md

 ## New features and bug fixes

 Any PRs are welcome.
-1. Missing feature - raspiBackup has a lot of features already but if you miss some functionality just create a PR.
+1. Missing feature - raspiBackup has a lot of features already but if you miss some functionality just create an issue or a PR.
 I suggest to create an issue first in order to discuss the missing feature before start coding.
 2. Bugfixes - Nobody is perfect.
-Just create a PR
+Either create an issue or just create a PR